autoplot/dev/demos/2020/20201119/README.md

 128</a>, where a mouse adapter receives mouse clicks from the PngWalkTool and loads them into the DataPointRecorder.
 Note there is a pair of points, startSelect and stopSelect which are used for feedback as well, to show a box as it is selected by dragging the mouse.

+# Working in Data Coordinates
+This <a href='READMEdata.md'>page</a> goes on to show how to work in data coordinates.